- Transport and storage: It is preferable to transport and store physalis refrigerated. Make sure the temperature is between 8 and 10˚C.

 The papery husk of physalis has a special function: it protects the fruit and makes it last longer.
 The husks are dried in the packing stations using air circulation.
 Intensive on-site quality control is part of the process.
 The employees then package the fruits in bulk boxes or straight into consumer packaging, ready for transport to the Netherlands.

-- Plastic flowpack with lid 125 grams, per package of 12 x 125 grams
+- Without husk: plastic flowpack with lid 125 grams, per package of 12 x 125 grams

 - With husk: packed per 100 grams, per package of 12 x 100 grams